 - Nominees will normally be an individual, group, or unit associated with the University of Waterloo (Waterloo) or the Affiliated and Federated Institutions of Waterloo (AFIW).
 It may occasionally be appropriate to consider nominees who, although not formally affiliated with the University, have nonetheless made a demonstrable impact on equity, inclusivity, and/or diversity at Waterloo.

 - Nominees will have shown an exemplary commitment to improving the lives of women and/or other members of equity-seeking groups on campus.
 The impact of their efforts or actions should be demonstrable and shareable.
 These efforts or actions could be in, but are not restricted to, the following areas: outstanding academic or administrative service; policy development or improvements; education or awareness-raising efforts; political, legal, or collective bargaining advancements; relevant scholarship; and organizational leadership.

-- Current members of the Status of Women & Equity Committee (SWEC) will not be considered.
+- Current members of the Equity Committee will not be considered.